rjakes/FMPDO/README.md

 FmPdo is free for commercial and non-commercial use, licensed under the business-friendly standard MIT license.

-# FmPdo Documentation

-* index.php contains sample calls to supported methods, more formal docs are on the way

-## Example Quickstart
-* Put the code in a place where your browser can load it (existing web root or create a host)
-* Import sample_data/fmpdo.sql into your favorite SQL database
-* Edit config.php with your connection settings
-* Load index.php with your browser

 ## Conversion Quickstart
 * Create SQL tables that mirror existing FMP tables